Adamgzlez/Adamgzlez/README.md

 ### Hey there! 👋
-I'm Adam, a Cloud & Network Engineering student passionate about building enterprise infrastructure and solving real-world networking challenges.
+I'm Adam, a Cloud & Network Engineering student in Texas.

 I'm currently studying cloud technologies, networking, Linux, and cybersecurity while building hands-on projects that simulate production environments.

 Most of my repositories are learning projects where I document my progress, labs, and enterprise infrastructure builds.

+I've got some pinned projects that took some time, but I'm proud of them.

-I'm always looking for new technologies to learn and better ways to design secure, scalable networks.
+I'm always looking to learn new and better ways to design secure networks.

 ### Current Focus